qsnake/gpaw/doc/download.rst

 From tar-file
 =============

+Here is the daily snapshot: `<gpaw-snapshot.tar.gz>`_.

 XXX Where are the stable releases?

-XXX Tar-file?